 You’ve still got to sell against a lower-priced competitor, but people don’t buy cheap stuff and they don’t want to buy cheap stuff.
 If you’ve got a client who doesn’t see the need to pay for your service level or product quality, then you may indeed need to start with a negotiation that includes a lower price BUT(and it’s a big “but”) remember that in a negotiation both parties move.
 I would suggest that you have a ‘special rate’ for anyone who needs a product comparison, and you can dress this up as a 2022 special deal available to new clients.
 Price match for three months to win the order to tell people that after three months the price will go up (you’ve got to be firm here) and tell them that it is 2.5% above the standard rate for the rest of the year.
 Obviously, they will buy you and after three months want to keep you but say they won’t pay the higher price.
 So, it’s a negotiation, you can lose the 2.5% or stagger the rate increase over the year but once they’ve sampled how good you are, they will be stupid to cancel the ordering.

 Now remember that in any market at least 10 – 15% are “price stubborn”.
 That is, they simply will buy something at a lower price either for ego reasons or they are targeted to do so (procurement people sometimes are).
 But that leaves 85% of the market for you to sell value to.

-Remember, your sales team exist to help your clients make more money or be more successful (whatever that means for them).
+Remember, your sales team exists to help your clients make more money or be more successful (whatever that means for them).
 So, your first and primary target for 2022 is to “find out how much you really benefit your clients” and try and put a £££ figure on it.
-It will change your business & seriously upgrade your selling!
+It will change your business & seriously upgrade your sales!